A realistic approach to generate masked faces applied on two novel masked face recognition data sets: Synthetic generation of masked face data sets

 \subsection{Synthetic mask generation}

-For a given input image containing a face, our goal is to create a synthetic mask that looks as realistic as possible when overlaid on the face, as illustrated in Figure~\ref{fig:green-background}(d).
+For a given input image containing a face, our goal is to create a synthesized mask that looks as realistic as possible when overlaid on the face, as illustrated in Figure~\ref{fig:green-background}(d).
 Our mask database consists of $9$ masks which vary in color, shape and texture (see Figure~\ref{fig:mask-database}).
-We further augment the database by adjusting the HSV values to generate new mask colors.

 We employ the SparkAR software to detect the 3D face in the input image and randomly select a mask out of the existing $9$ masks in the database to be mapped over the 3D face.
 Next, we use SparkAR to transform the selected mask such that it fits well on the 3D face model and then save the processed mask using a green screen background (see Figure~\ref{fig:green-background}(b)).
 This step is necessary to avoid publicly sharing any data from the original CelebA and CASIA-WebFace data sets, which are protected by license agreements that do not permit data redistribution.
 In order to overlay the mask on the original face, we subtract the green background and compute color matching between the segmented mask and the face.
 For this step, we use the Color Matcher plugin provided by After Effects.
 The transformed mask with transparent background and adjusted colors is the output of our method.
 An output example can be visualized in Figure~\ref{fig:green-background}(c).
 By overlaying the mask on the original image, we obtain the masked face image, as shown in Figure~\ref{fig:green-background}(d).
 To make sure that the masks generated with SparkAR are positioned well, we employ a verification step based on a method that detects facial landmarks, which is implement in Dlib-ml \cite{dlib-ml}.
 Having the facial landmarks, we derive a polygon that should roughly coincide with the region covered by the mask.
 Then, we compute the Intersection over Union (IoU) between this polygon and the created mask.
 If the computed IoU has a value lower than a fixed threshold ($0.3$ for CelebA and $0.5$ for CASIA-WebFace), we reprocess the image by employing the Dlib-ml library to apply the mask over the input image.